BelleJohn/BCI_ALVI_challenge/README.md

-# BCI ALVI Challenge
+# 🧠 BCI ALVI Challenge – First Place Solution

-Code repository to prepare the BCI Initiative + ALVI Labs Challenge
+This repository documents my approach to winning **first place** in the [BCI Initiative & ALVI Labs - HCI Challenge](https://chatgpt.com/c/67cf1334-a324-8008-a1cb-7553372785b9).

+## 🏁 Original Approach

+At the time of the competition, I was working full-time as a research assistant.
+Due to time constraints, I prioritized experimentation over rigorous analysis.
+My strategy is more like "vibe coding" — I used ChatGPT extensively to resolve issues on the fly and tested as many algorithms as possible, regardless of whether they were theoretically appropriate for the dataset.

+I didn’t deeply analyze the data or verify algorithm compatibility.
+The focus was simply to maximize the competition score with whatever tools and ideas I could implement quickly.

+## 🔁 Current Goal: Redoing with a Research-Driven Mindset

+I am now revisiting this challenge with a more thoughtful and research-oriented approach.
+My aim is to:

+- Understand the raw data and its underlying structure
+- Perform exploratory data analysis (EDA)
+- Evaluate model performance with proper metrics
+- Choose and tune algorithms based on data characteristics

+This repository will evolve as I document this process.

+## 📁 Repository Structure

-The `utils` folder contains code used to define and train the baseline model as well as to load the data and visualize predictions.
-The `tutorials` folder includes example code to load the data, train the baseline model and to submit predictions for the competition.
+- The `utils` folder includes helper functions to define and train models, load datasets, and visualize predictions.
+- The `tutorials` folder contains step-by-step examples for loading the data, training the baseline model, and preparing submissions for the competition.

-Please refere to `tutorials/04_submit_predictions.ipynb` for more details on how to prepare the submission file.
+## 🚧 Work in Progress

+Stay tuned as I update this repository with:
+- Research insights
+- Code refactors
+- Experiments with different models and data preprocessing methods

+---

+Feel free to ⭐️ this repo if you're interested in brain-computer interfaces, competition strategies, or seeing how a chaotic-but-successful solution can be transformed into a clean, research-grade project.